Integrations

 Introduction

-Integrations pull health data straight from a provider's cloud — Garmin , Oura , Whoop — into Sahha, with no SDK on the device .
+Integrations pull health data straight from a provider's cloud — Garmin , Oura , WHOOP — into Sahha, with no SDK on the device .
 The user connects their provider account once; Sahha syncs their data continuously onto the same profile.
 It's the third way to get data into Sahha, alongside the SDK and REST API .

 Public beta